ljvmiranda921/seagull/README.md

 There are three main components for an artificial life simulation:

 * The `Board` or the environment in which the lifeforms will move around
-* The `lifeforms` that will interact with the environment, and
+* The `Lifeform` that will interact with the environment, and
-* The `rules` that will dictate if a particular cell will survive or not
+* The `rules` that dictate if a particular cell will survive or not

-In Seagull, you simply define your board, add your lifeforms, and run the simulation given a rule.
+In Seagull, you simply define your `Board`, add your `Lifeform`/s, and run the `Simulator` given a `rule`.
 You can add multiple lifeforms as you want:

 ```python
 import seagull as sg